neednotapply/Cloud-Scraper/README.md

 The bot will log attempts and post any discovered images to the configured Discord channel.

 Character frequency statistics are saved to `char_stats.json` and used to bias code generation toward more common letters for each domain.
+The file is loaded when the bot starts and written back regularly alongside the domain weights so learning persists between runs.

 Each domain also maintains a simple weight that influences how often it is selected for testing.
 Domains start at `1.0` and increase by `0.1` whenever a link is valid.
 Invalid links decrease the weight by `0.025`, but a domain's weight will never drop below `1.0`.
 The current weights are stored in `domain_stats.json` so the bot can learn over time which services are more reliable.